vserova/book/pages/ch_cgi.md

 | stderr | Send diagnostics to the standard error stream (default behavior) |
 | asbody | Send diagnostics to the client in place of normal output         |

-However, an application can make other options available by calling [RegisterDiagFactory](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=RegisterDiagFactory) from its <span class="nctnt ncbi-func">Init</span> routine.
+However, an application can make other options available by calling [RegisterDiagFactory](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=RegisterDiagFactory) from its `Init` routine.
 In particular, calling

     #include <connect/email_diag_handler.hpp>
     ...
     RegisterDiagFactory("email", new CEmailDiagFactory);

-and linking against <span class="nctnt ncbi-lib">xconnect</span> and <span class="nctnt ncbi-lib">connect</span> enables destinations of the form `email:user@host`, which will cause the application to e-mail diagnostics to the specified address when done.
+and linking against `xconnect` and `connect` enables destinations of the form `email:user@host`, which will cause the application to e-mail diagnostics to the specified address when done.

 Similarly, calling